mgallo/openai.ex/README.md

 ```
 Note: you can load your os ENV variables in the configuration file, if you set an env variable for API key named `OPENAI_API_KEY` you can get it in the code by doing `System.get_env("OPENAI_API_KEY")`.

+⚠️`config.exs` is compile time, so the `get_env/1` function is executed during the build, if you want to get the env variables during runtime please use `runtime.exs` instead of `config.exs` in your application ([elixir doc ref](https://elixir-lang.org/getting-started/mix-otp/config-and-releases.html#configuration)).

 ## Configuration override
 Client library configuration can be overwritten in runtime by passing a `%OpenAI.Config{}` struct as last argument of the function you need to use.
 For instance if you need to use a different `api_key`, `organization_key` or `http_options` you can simply do: